GeoSensorWebLab/sensorthings-reference/versions/0.9.4/reference.markdown

 ### 8.3.8 `FeatureOfInterest`

 An `Observation` results in a value being assigned to a phenomenon.
-The phenomenon is a property of a feature, the latter being the `FeatureOfInterest` of the `Observation` [OGC and ISO 19156:2001].
+The phenomenon is a property of a feature, the latter being the `FeatureOfInterest` of the `Observation` ([OGC and ISO 19156:2011][OGC and ISO 19156:2011(E)]).
 In the context of the Internet of Things, many `Observations`’ `FeatureOfInterest` can be the `Location` of the `Thing`.
 For example, the `FeatureOfInterest` of a wifi-connect thermostat can be the `Location` of the thermostat (i.e., the living room where the thermostat is located in).
 In the case of remote sensing, the `FeatureOfInterest` can be the geographical area or volume that is being sensed.

     Req 14    Each FeatureOfInterest entity SHALL have the mandatory properties and MAY have the optional properties listed in Table 8-19. http://www.opengis.net/spec/iot_sensing/1.0/req/core/feature-of-interest-properties